Camino de Santiago: The Portuguese way in 3 days

 Batalha

 Batalha is one of Portugal’s most important towns.
-After his victory of the Castilians in 1385, King João I ordered the construction of the Batalha (“Battle”) Monastery.
+After his victory over the Castilians in 1385, King João I ordered the construction of the Batalha (“Battle”) Monastery.
 This UNESCO-listed monastery is now one of the country’s most spectacular pieces of Gothic architecture.
-Stop for 90 minutes to marvel at the intricate architecture and admire the tombs of Portugal’s 15th century royalty.
+Stop for 90 minutes to marvel at the intricate architecture and admire the tombs of Portugal’s 15th-century royalty.

 Fatima